djamelinfo/myhomelab/README.md

 This is my personal homelab setup, awakening my home with various services and tools.
 I hope this setup can inspire you as you build your own homelab!

-With an HP ProDesk 400 G4 SFF at the core, I’ve tailored this server to meet a range of needs from media streaming and file storage to home automation and security.
-Over the last months, I’ve optimized each component for efficiency, using Proxmox as the main OS and TrueNAS for storage management.
-This setup is designed to maximize performance while keeping power consumption low, idling at just 28W.
+At the heart of it is an HP ProDesk 400 G4 SFF, customized to handle everything from media streaming and file storage to home automation and security.
+Over the last 8 months, I’ve fine-tuned this setup for efficiency, using Proxmox as the main OS and TrueNAS for managing storage.
+The entire rack idles at around 90W, balancing performance and power consumption to keep everything running smoothly.

 <img src="https://github.com/djamelinfo/myhomelab/raw/main/images/IMG_20241102_163709229.jpg" alt="Rack Setup" width="600"/>